Cathy's Gluten Free

 • Tweet

-These gluten free dinner rolls are light, fluffy, and white!
+These easy gluten-free dinner rolls are light, fluffy, and white!
 They'll fill the house with the wonderful aroma of freshly baked bread.
 Split open a thin crust to reveal the delightfully soft interior.
 One bite, and I'm smitten!

 soft, fluffy, white dinner roll split open with butter on one half, more rolls in background